Charles Neale: Family

+Early life

+At the age of about seven, Charles was sent to a Jesuit school in Bohemia, Cecil County where his brother Leonard was also a student.
+The school prepared those who could afford it to enter St. Omer’s in French Flanders for their college or seminary education.
+In 1760, Leonard and Charles set sail for St. Omer’s, accompanied by their sister Anne, who was joining the Carmelites at Lier, Belgium.
+When the Jesuits were expelled from France in 1764, the students relocated to Bruges.

-On September 7, 1771, Charles Neale entered the same Jesuit novitiate as his older brothers.
+On September 7, 1771, Charles Neale entered the same Jesuit novitiate in Ghent as his older brothers.
 Two years later, before he was able to take his religious vows as a Jesuit, Pope Clement XIV authorized the worldwide suppression of the Society of Jesus.
-Due to his poor health, Charles Neale joined other members of the suppressed Society who were continuing their seminary studies in Ghent.
+Due to his poor health, Charles Neale joined other members of the suppressed Society who were continuing their seminary studies in Liege.
 There he was ordained around 1780.
 Shortly afterward, he became chaplain to an English-language community of Discalced Carmelite nuns in Antwerp.
-Their prioress, Mother Mary Margaret of the Angels, O.C.D., born Mary Brent in Maryland, was Neale's cousin through his grandmother, the wife of his grandfather, Roswell Neale.
+Their prioress, Mother Mary Margaret of the Angels, OCD, born Mary Brent in Maryland, was Neale's cousin through his grandmother, the wife of his grandfather, Roswell Neale.